 The Fiscal Accountability, Efficiency and Budgeting Procedures code (N.J.A.C.
 6A:23A), which encompasses the Accountability Regulations, was originally scheduled to expire on November 25, 2014.
 However, a 2011 statute (P.L.
 2011, c.
 45) amended the state's Administrative Procedures Act and extended from five to seven years the expiration date of nearly all chapters in the New Jersey Administrative Code.
-As a result, N.J.A.C.
-6A:23A is set to expire on November 26, 2016.
+As a result, the sunset date for N.J.A.C.
+6A:23A was extended by two years.

 The State Board of Education has initiated the first phase of the re-adoption process for sections 16 through 22 of N.J.A.C.
 6A:23A, the provisions over which it has control.
-The proposed readoption of these sections, which address finance and business services, came before the state board at first discussion level on September 7, 2016.
+The proposed re-adoption of these sections, which address finance and business services, came before the state board at first discussion level on September 7, 2016.